-|This on-line, on-demand course involves practical exercises and real-life simulations.
-The class provides participants with an understanding of the proper handling of digital evidence from the initial seizure of the computer/media to acquisition, and then progresses to the analysis of the data.
-It concludes with archiving and validating the data.
+|This hands-on course involves practical exercises and real-life simulations in the use of EnCase® Forensic (EnCase) Version 8.
+The class provides participants with an understanding of the proper handling of digital evidence from the initial seizure of the computer/media, acquisition concepts, including live evidence acquisition.
+Instruction then progresses to the analysis of the data.
+It concludes with basic report creation and archiving, validating the data, and restoring the case.|

 |This hands-on 4 day course is designed for investigators with strong computer skills, prior computer forensics training, and experience using the EnCase® Forensic (EnCase).
 This course builds upon the skills covered in the DF120 – Foundations of Digital Forensics course and enhances the examiner's ability to work efficiently through the use of the unique features of EnCase.
 Students must understand evidence handling, the structure of the evidence file, creating and using case files, and data acquisition methods, including DOS-based, hardware write protected, crossover cable, and disk-to-disk.
 It is also important that the students are familiar with the methods for recovering deleted files and folders in a FAT environment, conducting keyword searches across logical and physical media, creating and using EnCase® bookmarks, file signatures and signature analysis, and locating and understanding Windows® artifacts. |

 **Formerly EnCase Advanced Computer Forensics

 This hands-on course is designed for examiners with solid computer skills, seeking to learn advanced concepts in analyzing Windows artifacts.
 The participants will be provided instruction that includes parsing and analysis techniques on registry data, volume shadow service, random access memory, zip file structures, prefetch, and SQLite content.